harshab1/github-demo/git-commands.md

 git log --follow -- file-name -- it will see the rename commit logs

 git show commit-id -- diff changes made and detailed commit information

+## Alias

+git config --global alias.alias-name "some long command exclude the git from that command"

+Example: git config --global alias.hist "log --all --oneline --graph --decorate"

+git hist --> alias command for the long command above stored in ~/.config file